Palio di Siena: Palio (Drappellone)

-The drappellone ("banner"), or palio, known affectionately as cencio ("the rag") in Siena, is the trophy that is to be delivered to the contrada that wins the Palio.
+The drappellone ('banner'), or palio, known affectionately as cencio ('the rag') in Siena, is the trophy that is to be delivered to the contrada that wins the Palio.

 The palio is an elongated rectangular piece of silk, hand-painted by an artist for the occasion.
 It is held vertically on a black-and-white shaft halberd and topped by a silver plate, with two white and black plumes draped down the sides.

 The palio, along with the plumes, remains the property of the contrada.
 The plate is returned to the city of Siena before the two Palii of the following year, after the date and the name of the victorious contrada are inscribed on its back.
 There is one silver platter for the Palio in July and another for the August Palio.
 The plates are replaced approximately every ten years.

 The value of the banner is unique, because it represents a particular historical period of the city of Siena.
-The palii often reflect the symbols of the various governments that have presided at various times, including the crest of the grand duchy of Lorraine, the crest of the Grand Dukes of Tuscany, the crest of the Kingdom of Savoy of Italy, symbols from Fascist Italy, and most recently, imagery of the Republic.
+The palii often reflect the symbols of the various governments that have presided at various times, including the crest of the grand duchy of Lorraine, the crest of the Grand Dukes of Tuscany, the crest of the Kingdom of Sardinia, symbols from Fascist Italy, and most recently, imagery of the Republic.

 The process that an artist should follow in designing the palio is rigid: it must follow a precise iconography that includes some sacred symbols, as the July Palio is dedicated to the Madonna of Provenzano, and that of August to the Madonna of the Assumption.
-It must present the insignia of the city, those of the third part of the city, and the symbols or colors of the ten contrade participating in the race.
+It must present the insignia of the city, the heraldic shields of the Terzi (thirds) of the city, and the symbols or colors of the ten contrade participating in the race.
 There are, however, no limits regarding the style of the art.
 The palio is first presented at a press conference in the courtyard of the Podestà of the City Hall about a week before the race.